 - You should be able to recognize functions of the form $f(x) = A_0 b^x$ or, equivalently, $f(x) = A_0 e^{kx}$.
 You should be able to put exponential functions into these forms. - You should be able to create exponential models of quantities that change over time.
 Given two values of the quantity at two data points in time, you should be able to come up with an exponential model that fits the data.
-Given a single data point and information about the quantity's rate of growth (e.g., percentage annual increase, or doubling time), you should be able to come up with an exponential model that fits. - You should be able to solve equations involving exponential functions using the natural logarithm. - Relevant problems include 11.1, 11.2, 12.7, 12.9, 12.10, 12.11, 12.12.
+Given a single data point and information about the quantity's rate of growth (e.g., percentage annual increase, or doubling time), you should be able to come up with an exponential model that fits. - You should be able to solve equations involving exponential functions using the natural logarithm.

-• Chapter 13 - Three Construction Tools
+Chapter 13 - Three Construction Tools

-- You should understand horizontal and vertical shifting, and horizontal and vertical scaling (aka dilating) - You should understand how to derive the graph of g(x) = af(bx+c) + d from the graph of f(x) (see, e.g., problem 13.2) - I especially like problem 13.2, 13.3, and 13.5.
+- You should understand horizontal and vertical shifting, and horizontal and vertical scaling (aka dilating, compressing/stretching) - You should understand how to create the graph of g(x) = af(bx + c) + d from the graph of f(x).